chrisjm/ml-project-checklist/src/lib/data/ml-project-checklist-template.md

   - [ ] Get the data
   - [ ] Convert the data to a format you can easily manipulate (without changing the data itself)
   - [ ] Ensure sensitive information is deleted or protected (e.g., anonymized)
-  - [ ] Check the size and type of data (times series, sample geographical, etc.)
+  - [ ] Check the size and type of data (time series, geospatial, etc.)
   - [ ] **Sample a test set, put it aside, and never look at it (no data snooping!)**
 - [ ] Discover and visualize the data to gain insights
   - [ ] Create a copy of the data for exploration (sampling it down to a manageable size if necessary)
   - [ ] Create a Jupyter notebook to keep a record of your data exploration
   - [ ] Study each attribute and its characteristics
     - Name
-    - Type (categorical, in/float, bounded/unbounded, text, structured, etc.)
+    - Type (categorical, int/float, bounded/unbounded, text, structured, etc.)
     - % of missing values
     - Noisiness and type of noise (stochastic, outliers, rounding errors, etc.)
     - Usefulness for the task